sebi1412/esphome-ferraris-meter/README.md

 ![Hysteresis Curve](img/hysteresis.png)

 #### Smoothing of the analog Signal
 By carefully configuring the update interval `update_interval` and the number of samples per update (`samples`) for the analog sensor `analog_input`, the curve of the analog signal can be smoothed to such an extent that short-term fluctuations are eliminated.
-However, bear in mind that excessive update intervals can lead to individual rotations no longer being detected at very high rotation speeds, as the time between the rising and subsequent falling edge is shorter than the set update interval.
+However, bear in mind that excessive update intervals can lead to individual rotations no longer being detected at very high rotation speeds, as the time between the rising and subsequent falling edge is then shorter than the set update interval.
 Also this type of debouncing only works when using the analog input signal of the infrared sensor.

 ### Explicit Meter Reading Replacement
 To synchronize the meter reading in the Ferraris component with the actual meter reading of the Ferraris electricity meter, the value of the energy meter sensor can be explicitly overwritten.
 The two actions `ferraris.set_energy_meter` and `ferraris.set_rotation_counter` (see [Actions](#actions)) are provided for this purpose.